Nam Phương: Empress

 On 18 June 1945, Nam Phương was raised in rank from Her Majesty to Her Imperial Majesty.
 Bảo Đại continued to assume the title of emperor after proclaiming the country's independence from France on March 11, 1945, as he was urged to rule his empire as a member of Japan's Greater East Asia Co-Prosperity Sphere.
 At this time, Tonkin, Annam, and Cochinchina, which came under the control of Imperial Japan after the coup d'état in French Indochina, were reunited to become the Empire of Vietnam.
-However, the emperor was later convinced to abdicate the throne by the revolutionary movement Việt Minh, at that time not widely known as being led by communists.
+However, the emperor was later convinced to abdicate the throne by the revolutionary movement Viet Minh, at that time not widely known as being led by communists.
 He accepted Ho Chi Minh's invitation to become a supreme advisor to the Provisional Government of the Democratic Republic of Viet Nam later in 1945.

 Children

 The emperor and empress had five children, most of whom were educated at the French boarding school their mother had attended, Convent des Oiseaux.